How Norwegian electricity gets into the German power grid | DW | 26.05.2021

 At the beginning of the test run, Gunnar G. Lovas from Norwegian transmission grid operator Statnett said that "NordLink will help us meet our climate goals and create added value in both Norway and Germany."

-The 623-kilometer-long (387-mile-long) cable runs across the Wadden Sea and the North Sea for 516 kilometers, reaching the German mainland north of Büsum.
+The 623-kilometer (387-mil) cable runs across the Wadden Sea and the North Sea for 516 kilometers, reaching the German mainland north of Büsum.
 For another 54 kilometers, it's an underground cable running all the way to Nortorf near Wilster in Schleswig-Holstein.

 Nortorf is home to one of the cable's two converter stations, where energy is transformed from direct current (DC) to alternating current (AC) or vice versa, depending on market requirements.
 The other converter station is located in Tonstad, Norway.
 It's linked with the subsea cable via a high-voltage power line.